alitet01/etc/README.md

 ## Toggl limitations

+### Full Toggl data is visible only to workspace administrators.

+Use administrative accounts tokens to copy between Toggl accounts.

 ### Toggl users cannot be copied between Toggl accounts.

 Projects may have users list (team), Tasks and Time entries may have attribute User.

 Users cannot be copied, invited only (need different e-mails)

-togglebuf script cannot link users to Projects-Tasks-Time_entries while copying before they activate their accounts.
+The togglebuf script cannot link users to Projects-Tasks-Time_entries while copying before the users activate their accounts.

 Copy objects without Users set:

 * For Projects without team (Everybody in workspace can see this project mode) Toggl API set same mode for copied Projects and shows anyone in Project list.
-* For Projects with team Toggl API set for copied Projects team with one member = the user, whose token used to copy objects.
+* For Projects with team Toggl API set for copied Projects team with one member = the user, whose target Toggl token used to copy objects.
 * For Tasks Toggl API set anyone
-* For Time_entries Toggl API set the user, whose token used to copy objects.
+* For Time_entries Toggl API set the user, whose target Toggl token used to copy objects.

-### togglebuf script do not link Users to copied objects in target Toggl account.
+### The togglebuf script do not link Users to copied objects in target Toggl account.

+If target Toggl token, which is used to copy objects will be changed Toggl will not link new Time entries to Projects owned by another user.
 This can cause the error `Cannot create target entry ...
 User cannot access the selected project`

 **Best is to use single target token for all copy operations.**

 ## Notes

+* Some platforms have `pip3` instead of `pip` and `python3` instead of `python` commands

 * To see sync results in web interface You have to reload page